KeyValueSoftwareSystems/react-scatter-graph/README.md

       <td><code>undefuned</code></td>
     <tr>
       <td><code><b>axisColor:</b> string</code></td>
-      <td>Color for the x and y axes color which indicates the lines that are used to measure data</td>
+      <td>Color for the grid lines on the x and y axes.
+It helps user to see the exact value of a point on the graph</td>
       <td><code>#9E9E9E</code></td>
     </tr>
     <tr>
       <td><code><b>originAxisColor:</b> string</code></td>
-      <td>Color for the origin axis color</td>
+      <td>Color for the origin axis</td>
       <td><code>#9E9E9E</code></td>
     </tr>
     <tr>